 The problem arises when leaders allow their emotional reactions to determine how they interact with others.
-In such cases, the innate power imbalance between a boss and their team members can result in overwhelmingly hostile situations that make it impossible to maintain mutual respect.
+In such cases, the innate power imbalance between a boss and his/her team members can result in overwhelmingly hostile situations that make it impossible to maintain mutual respect.

 That doesn’t mean you should suppress or hide your emotions; simply control them.
 Make a conscious decision about how you’ll act on your feelings instead of simply getting swept up in the moment or event that prompted them.
 Managers can try pausing, taking a deep breath, or if that doesn’t work, perhaps seeking help from their network of colleagues, peers or a coach to better manage such a situation.

 Mindfulness, personal management, and other stressor-eliminators should be part of your business’s wellness programmes – think about adding them in if they’re not.
 Cultivating a more tranquil work environment could make it easier for your employees to self-manage effectively.

 Competent leaders go beyond mentoring and guiding others: they also smooth things over when people butt heads.
 Relationship management is an unavoidable part of a workplace environment, so it pays to invest in teaching leaders how to practice it.

 Of course, you can’t simply enrol your execs in a few leadership courses and consider it sorted.
 As with any other area of performance, it’s vital to track progress and explore alternate techniques when the tried-and-tested falls short.
 For instance, you might consider conflict management techniques like focusing on behaviours instead of singling individuals out or delegating to HR when things get too heated.